 Hartsfield-Jackson International Airport is also the world’s busiest airport by passenger traffic.

-Which Airlines Have the Most Hubs?
+Airlines With the Most Hubs

 American Airlines has ten hubs across the US, the most of any airline.

 Is it Cheaper to Fly From Airline Hubs?

 Flying from airline hubs is generally cheaper since they have more flights to more destinations, along with more competitive prices.

 The Difference Between an Airline Base and Hub

 An airline base is an airport where an airline is headquartered and conducts its main operations from.

 An airline hub is where an airline has a significant number of operations and uses the airport to connect multiple flights.